honghulabs/DockerKeras/README.md

 # Say, to your home directory.
 git clone https://github.com/tensorflow/models.git $HOME/models

-# There was a bug in the CIFAR10 example.
-# We temporarily switch to an older version of this repository.
+# Checkout to a screenshot that I'm positive that the benchmark can be executed succesfully
 cd $HOME/models && \
-git checkout c96ef83
+git checkout c803290

 # Let's also retrieve the CIFAR10 Dataset and put it into
 # our home directory.